aelindeman/kubernetes-at-home/README.md

 - **[k3s]**

-  k3s is "five less than k8s," to emphasize what it abstracts away from vanilla Kubernetes — relatively tedious things like managing certificates, DNS, and ingress controllers. k3s is unique in that it's targeted at Raspberry Pi and similar microcomputers, so if you want a cluster but don't need a lot of horsepower, you can get up and running pretty without spending much money.
+  k3s is "five less than k8s," to emphasize what it abstracts away from vanilla Kubernetes — relatively tedious things like managing certificates, DNS, and ingress controllers. k3s is unique in that it's targeted at Raspberry Pi and similar microcomputers, so if you want a cluster but don't need a lot of horsepower, you can get up and running without spending much money.

 - **[kubeadm]**

   kubeadm is the first-party utility for bootstrapping a Kubernetes cluster.
 It's not for the faint of heart; it is an incredibly powerful and complex tool.
-It gives you full control of provisioning (i.e., requires that you configure) a Kubernetes cluster — certificates, networking; literally everything Kubernetes offers — so it's only for those who love customization or the truly devoted.
+It gives you full control of provisioning (i.e. requires that you configure) a Kubernetes cluster — certificates, networking; literally everything Kubernetes offers — so it's only for those who love customization or the truly devoted.

 [k3s]: https://k3s.io/